Chin Chin Recipe – Sweet crunchy deep-fried snacks made with flour, sugar, milk, butter, and aromatic spice powder like nutmeg or cinnamon.

 - If you plan to store your chin chin, be sure to let it cool down completely before storing it in an airtight container.
 This will make the chin chin remain crisp and last longer.

 Chin chin variations

-If you want the super soft chin chin with little to no crunch then add 1 extra tablespoons of butter and an extra 1/4 tsp of baking powder
+- If you want the super-soft chin chin with little to no crunch then add 1 extra tablespoon of butter and an extra 1/4 tsp of baking powder

 - A pinch of Salt

 - Mix the Flour, baking powder, Sugar, and Nutmeg together in a Bowl

 - Add the Egg, Melted Butter and Milk to the dry mixture and mix together until a dough is formed and knead the dough for a couple of minutes (about 2 to 4 minutes)

 - Roll the dough it out into a thin sheet of about a 1/4 to 1/6 inch thickness and use a pizza cutter or a knife to cut the dough into tiny pieces as shown in the video above